VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Logging/extended-logging.md

+# Extend Logging

-The Platform reads Serilog configuration from the appsettings.json and can also be configured from the code.
+The Platform reads Serilog configuration from the **appsettings.json** file and can also be configured from the code.
 To achieve this, Platform provides `ILoggerConfigurationService` interface that allows users writing and adding their own sinks or making customizations.

 ```json title="appsettings.json"
 UseSerilog((context, services, loggerConfiguration) =>